PATIAT/like-a-local/README.md

   - Google Places API Neighborhood (Must Visit Page) - This allows the user to interact with the Google Maps and Google Places API's and find areas of interest in and around London.

-  - The London Quiz Page - This allows users to complete an interactive quiz of 10 randomly generated questions from a bank of 40.
-There are four potential answers with only one correct answer.
-The user must select an answer of their choice and click the "Next Question" button to find out if they have selected the correct answer.
-If selected, the correct answer will highlight green and the score total will increment by one point.
-If the incorrect answer is selected, the selected answer will highlight red and the correct answer will highlight green to show the user what the correct answer was.
-After 10 questions, the user will be presented with an overall score and be able to click a "Play Again" button to start a new quiz.
-If no answer is selected and the user attempts to click "Next Question" an alert will pop up to tell the user to pick an option.
+  - The London Quiz Page - This allows users to complete an interactive quiz:

+     - The quiz shows a:

+        - A current score (out of 10) which is updated for each turn.
+        - A current question (out of 10) which is updated for each turn.
+        - A current question.
+        - Four potential answers.
+        - A "Next Question >" button.

+     - The user must select one of the four potential answers, if they do not a function is called to display a modal which is desinged to prompt that action.
+     - When the user selects their answer, the answer is differentiated from the others by changing colour.
+     - When the user selects their answer and clicks "Next Button >", their selection will either turn green (for correct answers) or red (for incorrect answers).
+In the event that the user selects the incorrect answer, the correct answer will also be highlighted in green to show them which answer was correct.
+     - Upon completion of the last question, another function will be called which prompts the display of another modal, this time displaying the users score and grade.
+A different message will be displayed based on the overall grade.
+     - Once the round is complete, the user can then click the "Play Again" button to start a new round.

   - Google Maps API Clustering (Most Visited Page) - This allowes the user to interact with the Google Maps to see where the most visited places are.
 These places are represented by markers on the map which cluster together depending on the level of zoom the user selects.